ami-iit/blend-my-bot/README.md

 > You should use a Python version that matches the one supported by the Blender version.
 > For example, Blender 4 supports Python 3.10

+> [!NOTE]
-Note 2: This library does not define the rig of the robot.
+> This library does not define the rig of the robot.
 For this, you can use a library such as [`blender-robotics-utils`](https://github.com/robotology/blender-robotics-utils).

 ## 💾 Installation